isomerpages/imda-pixel-old/events/digital-storytelling/_posts/2022-05-17-post-Pitch It To Investors!.md

 Have you sent across your pitch deck and never gotten a reply?
 Did you present to investors, but nobody seemed interested?
 This hands-on workshop can help you refine and improve your presentation and storytelling when pitching to investors.

 [Register Here](https://imda-pixel.sg/event/318)

+**Presenting Partner: Lime Agency**

+Founded in 2015, Lime Agency is an award-winning branding agency based in Singapore.
+Their clients include DHI Worldwide, Cocoon Capital and Axxes Solutions.

 ### Speakers